 right hand.
 I use my left hand to hold the straightedge down and

 my right hand to saw.
-As long as the as the saw is sharp, you won't
+As long as the saw is sharp, you won't

 need to apply much pressure to cut the veneers cleanly. |